hashicorp/design-system/website/docs/components/table/partials/code/how-to-use.md

 ##### Pre-sorting direction

 By default, the sort order is set to ascending.
-To indicate that the column defined in `@sortBy` should be pre-sorted in descending order, pass in `@sortOrder='desc'`.
+To indicate that the column defined in `@sortBy` should be pre-sorted in descending order, pass in `@sortOrder="desc"`.

 ```handlebars
 <Hds::Table